 Many help desks are responsible for keeping a current inventory of the IT hardware and software that the company uses.
 One common and vital task is applying patches to software, as patches frequently address security vulnerabilities.
 We’ve all seen the news.
 Numerous organizations have been crippled by hackers initiating ransomware and other cyber-attacks.
 In 2020 at least 140 local governments, police stations and hospitals were held hostage by ransomware attacks.
 Most recently, the US federal government network was compromised when Russia used SolarWinds’ hacked program to infiltrate at least 18,000 government and private networks.
 The scariest part is these hacks are possible if just one system or application is not fully patched; leaving the door open for hackers to launch their attacks.
 The IT help desk usually has the responsibility of making sure all of the company systems are secure.
 Track-It! client management can scan your network, discover systems that need updating and help apply the appropriate security updates.
 This is a critical tool for any help desk that is responsible for protecting systems and data.
 All of the discovered data from IT assets can also assist in making important decisions such as managing costs associated with purchases and when to archive hardware or software.

 Most companies have employees that use IT assets during non-business hours or in a work from home environment, especially during these times.
-A dedicated help desk that operates during non-peak hours can provide support to remote workers or those with non-traditional schedules, preventing employees from losing productivity due to a technical issue.
+A dedicated IT team that operates during non-peak hours can provide support to remote workers or those with non-traditional schedules, preventing employees from losing productivity due to a technical issue.

 Help desks that operate on a 24/7 basis can provide support to users whenever a technical issue arises.
 In addition, self-service access points such as knowledge bases, online ticket request forms, and user surveys are easy to configure for easy access for after-hours and remote workers.

-Help desk staff with the right software can accomplish a variety of tasks, many of which can be automated to ensure proper and quick handling.
-The help desk can automatically route help desk tickets to responsible agents, reducing the amount of time that tickets await inspection.
-Deployments of patches and software can be scheduled during optimal times, such as evenings or weekends for non-critical patches.
+IT staff with the right software can accomplish a variety of tasks, many of which can be automated to ensure proper and quick handling.
+The software can automatically route tickets to responsible agents, reducing the amount of time that the tickets await inspection.
+Deployment of patches and software can be scheduled during optimal times, such as evenings or weekends for non-critical patches.